karpetrosyan/hishel/docs/specification.md

 ### InvalidateEntries

-**What it means:** One or more cached response pairs need to be invalidated (deleted) from the cache before proceeding to the next state.
+**What it means:** One or more cached response entries need to be invalidated (deleted) from the cache before proceeding to the next state.
 This is a wrapper state that performs cleanup before transitioning.

 **When you're in this state:**